Ga naar Nederlandstalige versie

 Just like the other Walt Disney World parks, EPCOT is divided into several lands.
 The northern half of the park is home to World Celebration, World Nature and World Discovery.
 However, the largest area is known as World Showcase and it can be found at the shores of a huge lagoon.
 World Showcase features 11 pavilions dedicated to different countries.
 Despite the fact that many E-ticket rides are located at World Nature and World Discovery, World Showcase definitely wins when it comes to atmosphere.
 It’s a wonderful feeling to take a walk around the lagoon, while admiring the architecture and trying some local delicacies.
 By the way… World Showcase is at its best during the International Food & Wine Festival, which takes place on an annual basis.
 During the festival, there are even more ways to get tipsy at EPCOT.
 Yay!

 Wine tastings are a great way to get a glimpse of foreign cultures, but there are more ways to see the world.
 How about a ride on one of EPCOT’s flagship attractions?
 Soarin’ Around the World is (nearly) identical to the versions in Anaheim and Shanghai.
 I’ve always loved Soarin’ over California and in my opinion, the new version has the same strengths.
 Unfortunately, it has the same weaknesses as well.
-Soarin’ can be a fabulous attraction if you’re assigned the best seats, but it can be an underwhelming experience if you’re directed to the wrong seats.
+Soarin’ can be a fabulous attraction if you’re assigned the best seats, but it can be an underwhelming experience if you’re directed to the wrong rows.
 In that case, you’ll have to settle with a curved Eiffel Tower and a malformed Taj Mahal.
 Fortunately, Soarin’s legendary soundtrack remains extraordinary, no matter what seat you’re in.

 OTHER EXPERIENCES